Helping Your Family in Challenging Times

 If you are an unmarried father seeking visitation with your child, you must first establish paternity.
 That means the court recognizes you as the legal father of the child.
 If the child’s mother is married when the child is born, her husband is recognized as the legal father.
 If the mother is not married, the mother and father may establish paternity voluntarily, or through a court order, after the biological father is verified by DNA testing.
 Once you have established paternity, then you can request visitation rights.
 Our team of lawyers can help you through this process.

 How can I become a guardian for a loved one?

 You can request to be appointed as a guardian for a minor child, an adult, or an individual with a developmental disability.
 Guardianship gives you the power to make the best decisions for the well-being of that person.
 A guardianship in Michigan can be limited or full.
 It can be temporary or long-term, depending on the situation.
 All guardianship arrangements are subject to review by the court.
 Here are the general requirements for guardianship:

 - Adult Guardianship: When an individual lacks sufficient understanding or the capacity to make or communicate informed decisions a guardian is appointed for that individual.

 - Minor Guardianship: When a child or children do not have a legal custodial parent, a guardian is appointed by the court to make decisions for the child or children.
-The guardian has authority until he or she is removed or dies.
-The guardianship ends if the minor child dies, gets married, becomes adopted or reaches the age of majority.
+The guardian has authority until he or she is removed or passes away.
+The guardianship ends if the minor passes away, gets married, becomes adopted, or reaches the age of majority.